-Get your spoonful of sugar at the ready, as Mary Poppins returns to the West End in 2019.
+Get your spoonful of sugar at the ready, as Mary Poppins is back in the West End.
 Flying back into the Prince Edward Theatre, step in time to musical theatre classics such as “Supercalifragilisticexpialidocious” and “Let’s Go Fly a Kite”.
 Telling the story of magical nanny Mary Poppins and cockney charmer Bert, it’s a family-friendly show that’s practically perfect in every way.

 Zizi Strallen reprises her role as Mary Poppins, after performing the title role on the UK tour.
 She becomes the second Strallen sister to play Mary Poppins on the West End, after Scarlett Strallen.
 Strallen has recently played Young Phyllis in Follies at the National Theatre and Fran in the West End premiere of Strictly Ballroom at the Piccadilly Theatre.

-Joseph Millson will play the role of Mr. Banks, whose previous theatre credits include Apologia at Trafalgar Studios, Love Never Dies at the Adelphi Theatre and Mr Foote's Other Leg at Theatre Royal Haymarket.
+Joseph Millson plays Mr. Banks, whose previous theatre credits include Apologia at Trafalgar Studios, Love Never Dies at the Adelphi Theatre and Mr Foote's Other Leg at Theatre Royal Haymarket.

-Petula Clark will return to the West End for the first time in over two decades to play the Bird Woman.
+Petula Clark returns to the West End for the first time in over two decades to play the Bird Woman.

 The cast will also star Amy Griffiths, Claire Moore, Claire Machin, Barry James, Yves Adang, Lydia Bannister, Angeline Bell, Lydia Boulton, Matt Cox, Adam Davidson, Katie Deacon, Danielle Delys, Joshua Denyer, Stan Doughty, Glen Facey, Davide Fienauri, Ian Gareth-Jones, Mark Goldthorp, Joanna Gregory, Catherine Hannay, Jacqueline Hughes, Jason Kajdi, Sam Lathwood, Jordan Livesey, Ceili O’Connor, Malinda Parris, Alex Pinder, Ben Redfern, Rachel Spurrell, Lucie-Mae Sumner, Rhys West and Monique Young.